TITLERIVALS

 33+MinimalMinimal growth, decline is likely

-If a player's average form was 10+ bars during the season, their rating increases.
+Strong form lifts rating.
+If a player kept their form high (around 10+ bars) across the window, their rating can increase.
 The higher the growth, the bigger the increase.

-Players aged 33+ will start to decline regardless, though high growth can slow this.
+Veterans decline.
+Players aged 33+ start to decline regardless, though high growth and the stamina quality can slow it.

+Higher ratings improve slower.
 A player's current rating affects how much they can improve.
-Below rating 13 a strong season can produce a sizeable jump.
-From rating 14 onward, the same season's growth converts into a smaller increase.
+At lower ratings a strong season can produce a sizeable jump.
+Higher up, the same season's growth converts into a smaller increase.

 Retirement